Quick Quote:

 suicide attempt.
 QPR is premised on just the opposite notion

-We can only go to them if somebody already close at hand
+We can only go to them if somebody already close at hand, tells

 us help is needed."